Your resume is your golden ticket to job interviews.

 Translate Technical Language into Plain Language

 Not all recruiters have technical expertise.
 Keep your wording accessible.
 Instead of “Deployed scalable microservice architecture,” try “Built systems to improve product delivery speed.”
 Highlight the outcome, not just the tool or process.
-Clarity helps your resume connect, even with hiring managers having no technical expertise.
+Clarity helps your resume connect, even if hiring managers have no technical expertise.

 Focus on Concrete Achievements